lorrainescanlon/farmers-market-review/README.md

 This website is aimed at people who have an interest in farmers markets.
 Its objective is to encourage users to visit their local markets and help them to grow.

 - **Strategy**:
-The goal is to create a space where markets goers can get information about local markets and share reviews with others.
+The goal is to create a platform where markets goers can get information about local markets and share reviews with others.

 - **Scope**:
 To include features that enhance the user experience and provide value to the user.
 Features like maps and market ratings help to achieve this.